Yinxiao-Li/DTR/README.md

 In the folder of each case, there are 4 folders named **code**, **weather_from_2011_to_2020**, **weather_2025** and **weather_2100**.

-The code folder includes the parameters of distribution systems and the codes to perform the one-year operating simulation and calculate the installed capacities and investment benefits of customers’ PV systems.
+The code folder includes the parameters of distribution systems, the soil characteristic parameters and the codes to perform the one-year operating simulation and calculate the installed capacities and investment benefits of customers’ PV systems.

 **test_main.m** is the code file to calculate the installed capacities and investment benefits of customers’ PV systems.